Evaporation Barrier for Dark Matter in Celestial Bodies: The Evaporation Barrier

 where spherical symmetry is assumed such that $\vec{r}$ is written as $r$.
 We reproduce this heuristic result in an analytic derivation in App.~\ref{app:analyticbarrier}.
 For scalar mediators coupled to fermions, or for vector mediators that couple to DM and SM fermions with opposite charge, this potential will generically lead to an attractive force that scales as the density gradient of the celestial body.
 We call this potential well an evaporation barrier because it serves to pull the DM towards the celestial-body core, preventing DM evaporation.

 The evaporation barrier may exist not only due to SM-DM interactions, but also DM self-interactions.
 Indeed, DM particles accumulated over time can themselves source a field with an analogous scaling relation $\phi(r) \simeq g_\chi^2 n_{\chi}(r)/m_{\phi}^2$.
+We discuss this possibility, as well as the possible effect of quartic interactions in App.~\ref{app:analyticbarrier}.
 While the contribution to the evaporation barrier from self-interactions can be comparable to Eq.~\eqref{eq:approxpotential} in some cases, we neglect it in this work and focus only on the DM-SM interaction evaporation barrier contributions.
+For scalar interactions additional terms will only serve to reinforce the barrier, for vectors the impact will depend on the specific model parameters.

 For our purposes of demonstrating the effect of the evaporation barrier, we will assume that contact interactions drive the dynamics other than the evaporation barrier.
 Such a setup is by no means required; the barrier is a generic feature of attractive long-range forces.\\